 In a future article, I’ll discuss savings and investing options.

 Interested in discussing how to pay for college without jeopardizing your retirement?
 I’d be happy to discuss funding options or even review funding sources you may have at your disposal (personal property, retirement accounts, life insurance, etc).
-Call me at 856-777-8997 or make an appointment online.
+Contact me or make an appointment online.